ton3s/unity-wiki/docs/fps-multiplayer/players-on-network.md

 ## [Spawning Players](https://www.udemy.com/course/unity-online-multiplayer/learn/lecture/25989194#questions)

 - In the `Map 1` scene, create an empty GameObject and name it `Player Spawner` .
-- In your `Scripts` folder, create a new C# script called "PlayerSpawner" and attach it to the `Player Spawner` GameObject.
+- In your `Scripts` folder, create a new C# script called `PlayerSpawner` and attach it to the `Player Spawner` GameObject.
 - Add the following code in the `PlayerSpawner` script:

 ```cs